 INSIDE THE COVID-19 UNIT

-One of the first things Érica did when she came to the hospital was call her grandmother.
+Érica called her grandmother right away — it was one of the first things she did after arriving at the hospital.
 She lives with Érica, so she needed to get tested.

 Doctors found that she, too, had low oxygen levels, and she also tested positive for COVID-19.

 Érica says the two likely became sick after her grandmother was infected on the job as an essential worker.

 “We see a lot of COVID-19 patients come in as families,” Dr. Villamil says.
 “If one person becomes exposed, he or she can pass it to other family members living with them.
 And it can be difficult, even impossible, to quarantine away from each other in some cases.”

 Fortunately, Érica and her grandmother were among the majority of patients who don’t need intensive care or ventilators to breathe for them.
 But it was still a trying time for the family.

 Both women were isolated from each other and the rest of their family and friends.
 What eased those feelings of stress and anxiety for Érica was having thoughtful nurses caring for her.

 Tonya Stringer, RN, and Evelyn De Ocampo, RN, would even carry messages between the women, keeping Érica informed about how her grandmother was doing.